Thank You Day

 1. Host a BB-Thank-Q

-Why not choose this moment to host a summer BBQ (at lunchtime or in the evening) to say thank you to the parents, Young Leaders and volunteers who’ve kept Scouts going this year.
-You can also talk with parents about how the group is doing and share volunteering opportunities.
+Why not choose this moment to host a summer BBQ (at lunchtime or in the evening) to say thank you to the Young Leaders and volunteers who’ve kept Scouts going this year.
 We’ve got some great recipes to inspire your B-B-Thank-You, which we’ve developed with the great Levi Roots and our friends at NCS.
 Thank You Day recipe cards (wearencs.com)

 At the BBQ, you might also want to say a public thank you to those volunteers who’ve gone above and beyond this year and hand out certificates and St. George’s Day Awards.
 We’ll all need to follow safety guidelines about gatherings and will share up to date guidance as the date gets nearer.